 "Title IX Formal Complaint"- A document filed by a Title IX Complainant or signed by the Title IX Coordinator alleging Title IX Sexual Harassment against a Title IX Respondent and requesting that Fremont University investigate the allegation.
-At the time of filing a Formal Title IX Complaint, a Title IX Complainant must be participating in or attempting to participate in Fremont University's Education Program or Activity within which the Formal Title IX Coordinator in person, by mail, or by email, by using the contact information required to be listed for the Title IX Coordinator in Fremont University's Nondiscrimination Policy and included in this Student Handbook.
-As used here, the phrase "document filed by a Title IX Complainant" means a document or electronic submission (such as by email or paper or electronic form provided for this purpose by Fremont University) that contains the Title IX Complainant's physical or digital signature, or otherwise indicates that the Title IX Coordinator signs a Formal Title IX Complaint.
+At the time of filing a Formal Title IX Complaint, a Title IX Complainant must be participating in or attempting to participate in Fremont University's Education Program or Activity within which the Formal Title IX Complaint is filed.
+A Formal Title IX Complaint may be filed with the Title IX Coordinator in person, by mail, or by email, by using the contact information required to be listed for the Title IX Coordinator in Fremont University's Nondiscrimination Policy and included in this Student Handbook.
+As used here, the phrase "document filed by a Title IX Complainant" means a document or electronic submission (such as by email or paper or electronic form provided for this purpose by Fremont University) that contains the Title IX Complainant's physical or digital signature, or otherwise indicates that the Title IX Complainant is the person filing the Formal Title IX Complaint.
 Where the Title IX Coordinator signs a Formal Title IX Complaint, the Title IX Coordinator is not a complainant or otherwise a party under this Title IX Sexual Harassment Grievance Process.

-"Title IX Investigator"- An individual designated to investigate a Formal Title IX Complaint according to this Title IX Sexual Harassment Grievance Process.
+"Title IX Investigator" - An individual designated to investigate a Formal Title IX Complaint according to this Title IX Sexual Harassment Grievance Process.
 The Title IX Investigator cannot be the Title IX Decisionmaker or the Title IX Appellate Decisionmaker assigned to the same Formal Complaint, must be free from conflicts of interest or bias against complainants and respondents generally and against an individual Title IX Complainant or Respondent, and must be trained to properly implement this Title IX Sexual Harassment Grievance Process and to serve impartially.

-"Title IX Respondent" or "Respondent" - An individual who has been reported to be the perpetrator of conduct that could constitute Title IX Sexual Harassment.
-Rev. 9/21/2021 "Title IX Sexual Harassment"- Conduct on the basis of sex that satisfies one or more of the following:
+"Title IX Respondent" - An individual who has been reported to be the perpetrator of conduct that could constitute Title IX Sexual Harassment.

+"Title IX Sexual Harassment"- Conduct on the basis of sex that satisfies one or more of the following: